The 11 Most Important Words to Defending the Second Amendment

 Quick Summary

 The 11 most important words for defending the Second Amendment are: 'Arms in common use for lawful purposes may not be banned.'
-This principle is central to current legal challenges against firearm bans, as highlighted by the Benson v.
-United States ruling which affirmed the common use of 11+ round magazines.
+This principle is central to legal challenges against firearm bans, emphasizing that arms widely owned by citizens for lawful purposes are constitutionally protected and cannot be prohibited.

 Chapters